LonghaiCui/movies-service/README.txt

         use dev
         db.movie.drop()
         db.movie.createIndex( { title: 1, director: 1 }, { unique: true } )
+    Option B:  if you have docker installed locally Run the following command, it will download the my public docker image longhai/my-first-repo:mongo which has mongodb installed
+    ./gradlew startDockerDB

 Run the app
     1. build the project